 Maintenance and Safety of Electric Vehicles

-Maintenance needs and safety requirements for hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs) are similar to those of conventional vehicles.
+Maintenance needs and safety requirements for hybrid electric vehicles (HEVs) and plug-in hybrid electric vehicles (PHEVs) are similar to those of conventional vehicles, while all-electric vehicles (EVs) require less maintenance.
 Manufacturers are designing these vehicles and publishing guides with maintenance and safety in mind.

 Because HEVs and PHEVs have internal combustion engines, maintenance requirements are similar to those of conventional vehicles.
 The electrical system (battery, motor, and associated electronics) will likely require minimal scheduled maintenance.
 Due to the effects of regenerative braking, brake systems on these vehicles typically last longer than those on conventional vehicles.

 - The battery, motor, and associated electronics require little to no regular maintenance

 - Brake wear is significantly reduced due to regenerative braking

 - There are far fewer moving parts relative to a conventional gasoline engine.

 The advanced batteries used in these vehicles have a limited number of charging cycles (the number of times the battery can be charged and discharged, also called "cycle life").
 Check with the dealer about battery life and warranties and consider the manufacturer's battery recycling policy.
 Some automotive battery systems utilize liquid coolant to maintain safe operating temperatures.
 These systems may require regular checks.
 Ask your dealer or refer to your owner's manual for more information.

 Manufacturers have not published pricing for replacement batteries, but if the battery does need to be replaced outside the warranty, it is expected to be a significant expense.
 However, battery prices are expected to decline as technology improves and production volumes increase.